jr0dd/charts/charts/wireguard/README.md

-Chart for a standalone Wireguard server
+# README

-Use sudo for `wg` commands
+Chart of a standalone Wireguard server from k8s@home Wireguard image.